ImperialCollegeLondon/rcds_introduction_sampling_hypothesis_testing/README.md

 - Confidence intervals.
 - The z distribution and student's t distribution.

 ## Chapter 3: Introduction to hypothesis testing.

 - Introduction to Hypothesis testing.
 - Null and alternative hypothesis.
+Significance and p-values.
-- Significance and p-values.
+- Comparing two means.
+Two sample t-test.

 ## Setup

 We will be working with jupyter notebooks.
 The easiest way to access jupyter is via the Anaconda platform.
 Please install Anaconda from https://www.anaconda.com in advance of the workshop.
 NB no knowledge of programming is required for this workshop.

 ## Getting Started